How is opium used?

 Overdose

 If you take a large amount of opium, you could overdose.
-Call an ambulance straight away by dialling triple zero (000) if you or another person have any of these symptoms (ambulance officers don’t need to involve the police):
+Call triple zero (000) and request an ambulance if you or someone else has any of the following symptoms (emergency services are there to help and can provide instructions over the phone).

 Symptoms of opium overdose: